 Yes.
-As the new name of the organization, Cru will be the name that the Campus Ministry uses at each of their local levels.
+As the name of our organization, Cru will be the name that the Campus Ministry uses at each of their local levels.

 We believe that Cru will quickly grow to encompass our whole ministry in the United States.
 The directors of each of our U.S. field ministries agree that Cru will serve all ministries well.

-Over the last several months, each ministry within Campus Crusade for Christ has walked through a process to determine how to best connect with our new name.
-After working through several criteria it makes most sense that some ministries will keep their existing name while others will take on the new name.
+In 2011, each ministry within Campus Crusade for Christ walked through a process to determine how to best connect with the new name.
+After working through several criteria it made most sense that some ministries keep their existing name while others take on the Cru name.
 This hybrid approach focuses on what is most effective over time at the point of ministry.
 It is similar to how Marriott chooses to successfully connect all of their brands together.